 - Carl R. Sullivan Fishery Conservation Award – Presented to an individual or organization for outstanding contributions to the conservation of fishery resources.
 Eligibility is not restricted to AFS members, and accomplishments can include political, legal, educational, scientific, and managerial successes.

 - President’s Fishery Conservation Award – Presented in two categories: (1) an AFS individual or unit, or (2) a non-AFS individual or entity, for singular accomplishments or long-term contributions that advance aquatic resource conservation at a regional or local level.
 The award is administered by the Past President’s Advisory Council.

 - Stanley A. Moberly Award for Outstanding Contributions in Fish Habitat Conservation – Presented to individuals who has achieved significant success in a fish habitat career.

 - William E. Ricker Resource Conservation Award – Presented to any entity (individual, group, agency, or company) for accomplishment or activity that advances aquatic resource conservation that is significant at a national or international level.

 - Emerging Leaders Mentorship Award – The AFS Emerging Leaders Mentorship Award Program was established to develop future leaders of the Society, and the fisheries profession as a whole, by providing selected candidates an opportunity to participate for one year in activities of the AFS Governing Board.

-- Equal Opportunities Section Travel Award– The AFS Equal Opportunities Section is leading an effort to increase participation in the Society by graduate and undergraduate students from underrepresented groups, including women and minorities.
+- Equal Opportunities Section Travel Award – The AFS Equal Opportunities Section is leading an effort to increase participation in the Society by graduate and undergraduate students from historically underrepresented groups in the fisheries field.

-Section and Chapter awards, informal certificates of appreciation for service, and other awards are given each year as well.
+Recent Section Award Recipients, informal certificates of appreciation for service, and other awards are given each year as well.